-In Dr. Blosser’s nearly 20-year career in community colleges, she has been an adjunct faculty member, a full-time teaching faculty member, program lead for the information systems technology program, faculty senate chair, dean over math, physical sciences, and technology, chief information officer, associate vice president overseeing instructional programs, chair of SACSCOC reaffirmation efforts, and a chief academic officer.
+Throughout her time working in higher education, Dr. Blosser has served in numerous roles including as an adjunct faculty member; a full-time teaching faculty; program lead for the information systems technology program; an elected faculty senate chair; dean of math, physical sciences, and technology; chief information officer; associate vice president overseeing instruction programs; and vice president of academic and student affairs.

 Statewide, Dr. Blosser serves on the GO Virginia Region 8 and 9 Councils and was selected nationally by the Aspen Institute as a member of the 2020-21 inaugural cohort of Aspen’s New Presidents Fellowship.
 Locally, Dr. Blosser serves on the board of trustees for the Winchester Medical Center Foundation, the Blue Ridge Area Food Bank, the United Way of the Northern Shenandoah Valley, and the Laurel Ridge Educational Foundation.
 She is a member of the Winchester Rotary Club, the Top of Virginia Regional Chamber, and the Luray-Page Chamber of Commerce.

 Dr. Blosser is a graduate of Page County High School.
 She earned a bachelor’s degree in business administration and a master’s degree in education from Eastern Mennonite University in Harrisonburg, Virginia.
 She continued to earn a master’s degree in management information systems and a doctorate of education from Nova Southeastern University.
 Outside of her academic career, Dr. Blosser is proud to be the mother of two sons, Will (’21 graduate of Laurel Ridge) and Luke (currently studying at Laurel Ridge).